Resource dependent branching processes and the envelope of societies: Examples

 and

-Figure \ref{graph3} shows the critical areas in some typical cases, as the peak is centered, moved to the left or to the right.
-Figure \ref{graph4} shows, in the centered case, how the critical area narrows as the dispersion around the peak diminishes.
+Figure~\ref{graph3} shows the critical areas in some typical cases, as the peak is centered, moved to the left or to the right.
+Figure~\ref {graph4} shows, in the centered case, how the critical area narrows as the dispersion around the peak diminishes.

-\item In the third example we choose a case where resource claims are not bounded.
-Our results in the sf-case can therefore not be used directly but it is interesting to see what happens to the corresponding wf-process.
+\item[(iii)] In the third example we choose a case where resource claims are not bounded.
+Our results in the s.f.-case can therefore not be used directly but it is interesting to see what happens to the corresponding w.f.-process.
 Let $F$ be the distribution function of an exponential random variable with parameter $\lambda$.
 The mean resource claim is given by $\mu=1/\lambda$.
 As in Theorem \ref{th1}(a), let $r<m\mu=m/\lambda$ and suppose that $F(r/k)>0$ for some $k\ge2$ with $p_k>0$.
-The value of $\tau$ is determined by (see Equation~\eqref{tauequ})
+The value of $\tau$ is determined by [see equation~(\ref{tauequ})]